Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Proof of Theorems and

 \subsection{Proof of Theorem \ref{generalised main}}

 Suppose, seeking a contradiction, that a sequence $\{(G_i, \phi_i)\}$ as in the statement converges.
-Let $\mathbf M$ be a model of the geometric limit $(\hyperbolic^3/G_\infty)_0$ as usual.
-Then by Theorem \ref{generalised limit laminations}, $\lambda$ is an ending lamination of an upper end and $\mu$ is an ending lamination of a lower end.
+Then by Theorem \ref{generalised limit laminations}, $\lambda$ is an ending lamination of an upper end and $\mu$ is an ending lamination of a lower end of the algebraic limit.
 This implies the shared boundary component of the minimal supporting surface of $\mu$ is a parabolic locus which is both upper and lower.
 This is impossible, and we have completed the proof of Theorem \ref{generalised main}.